the-pudding/data/summer-reading/README.md

-This folder contains all of the data used in The Pudding essay [My Awesome Essay](https://pudding.cool) published in February 2018.
+This folder contains all of the data used in The Pudding essay [Hipster Summer Reading List](https://pudding.cool/2019/06/summer-reading/) published in June 2019.

 This file was last updated: June 24, 2019